 The Matching Principle

-The matching principle is one of the cornerstones of the accrual basis of accounting.
-Under this principle, when you record revenue, also record at the same time any expenses directly related to the revenue.
-Thus, if there is a cause-and-effect relationship between revenue and the expenses, record them in the same accounting period.
+The matching principle requires that revenues and any related expenses be recognized together in the same period.
+Thus, if there is a cause-and-effect relationship between revenue and the expenses, record them at the same time.
 If there is no such relationship, then charge the cost to expense at once.